Hydrobuilder Product Documents

 These include scissors for pruning, trellis for training, propagation supplies for starting seeds/clones, and CO2 for boosting growth and yields.

 You will need many of these at some point, so why not grab them while you’re here?!
 If you don't see the accessories you are looking for, don't worry.
 We have everything you could ever need for your grow tent, so just reach out to us or browse our site for it.

 The final step in building your CMH grow tent is adding your harvest supplies.
 You can grab drying racks, trimming equipment, and even extraction equipment!

 Many growers procrastinate on grabbing harvest equipment, because it's so far down the road.
 But, it makes so much more sense to just grab everything you need right now, and then you don’t have to worry about anything down the line!

 Most of what we have presented in this CMH grow tent kit builder is for hand trimming, but there is a good chance you may want a trimming machine, especially for the larger grow tent sizes.

 - Tech Specs

 Brand Hydrobuilder SKU CMH-GROW-TENT-KIT Weight (lb.)
 0 Length (in.)
 0 Width (in.)
 0 Height (in.)
-0 Prop 65 No Exact Dimensions Varies Based On Customization Est. Electricity Cost /mo Varies Based On Customization UL Listed No
+0 Lead Time Lead times vary per product.
+Check each product for accurate lead times.
+Prop 65 No Grow Tent Size Variable Per Configuration Suggested Plant Count Varies By Configuration Set-Up Dimensions Variable Per Configuration Est. Electricity Cost /mo Variable Per Configuration UL Listed No